cs2113-f23/cs2113-f23.github.io/wrkshts/J5-wrksht.md

 Worksheets are self-guided activities that reinforce lectures.
 They are not graded for accuracy, only for completion.
 Worksheets are due by Sunday night before the next lecture.

+Create a new repo using all the steps in Lab 0 called `yourgitusername-worksheet-J5`.
+Submit a file called `worksheet-J5.md` in your repo for this assignment.

 ## Note